-Welcome to the Qualtranscribe transcription service page for the Cornell University.
-This page contains all the information you will need to place an order for transcription or translation your qualitative research projects.
+Welcome to the Qualtranscribe transcription service page for Cornell University.
+This page contains all the information you will need to place an order for transcription or translation of your qualitative research projects.

 Omits unnecessary utterances to allow the transcript flow better whiles preserving meaning and context.

 Captures and includes every utterance within the audio like "uh" and "um."
 Also, sighs, stutters and filler words.

 Discounts: Due to budgetary constraints, discounts are available for John Hopkins students and faculty members.
 This applies to all digital interview recordings.